MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 Draw the Image: Multiple Formats Implementation
 -----------------------------------------------

-Contrary to the Single Format Implementation, the destination may be another format than the display format.
+Unlike the Single Format Implementation, the destination may be another format than the display format.
 By consequence, the drawer has to check the image format **and** the destination format.

 The following graph illustrates the drawing of an image (draw, rotate or scale) in other image or in display buffer (to draw a shape, see :ref:`section_buffered_image_c_drawinto`).